 The policy research paper must be between 3,000 to 3,500 words (not including the bibliography) in 1.5-spaced, 12 pt., Times New Roman.
 Please use the Chicago Style of Referencing.

-Research paper deadline: Friday 19 April 2023, 6pm via email.
+Research paper deadline: Friday 17 May 2024, midnight via Google Classroom.

 Academic Integrity